kube-object-storage/lib-bucket-provisioner/README.md

 ### Binding
 Bucket binding requires these steps before the bucket is accessible to an app pod:
+1. generation of a random bucket name when requested (performed by bucket lib).
-1. the creation of the physical bucket with owner credentials (performed by each provisioner),
+1. the creation of the physical bucket with owner credentials (performed by provisioner).
-1. the creation of a Secret, based on the provisioner's returned credentials, residing in the OBC's namespace (performed by the bucket library),
+1. the creation of a Secret, based on the provisioner's returned credentials, residing in the OBC's namespace (performed by bucket lib).
-1. the creation of a ConfigMap which contains the endpoint of the bucket (performed by the bucket library).
+1. the creation of a ConfigMap which contains the endpoint of the bucket (performed by bucket lib).

 `Bound` is one of the supported phases of an OB and an OBC. `Bound` indicates that a bucket and all related artifacts have been created on behalf of the OBC.
 Once a bucket claim